 Strabo, Geography 8.
 3. 14 (trans.
 Jones) (Greek geographer C1st B.C. to C1st A.D.) :

 “Near Pylos, towards the east, is a mountain named after Minthe, who, according to myth, became the concubine of Haides, was trampled under foot by Kore (Core) [Persephone], and was transformed into garden-mint, the plant which some call hedyosmos.
 Furthermore, near the mountain is a precinct sacred to Haides.”

-Both the Latin name Metha and the Greek version Minthe have come to be associated with metamorphosed beauty.
+Both the Latin name Mentha and the Greek version Minthe have come to be associated with metamorphosed beauty.
 Historical records show that it has been used for treating skin and hair.
 Furthermore, as a breath freshener, mint leaves were chewed after each meal.
-All this has a strong connection with the physical appearance which was extremely important in ancient Greece and Rome.
+All this has a strong connection with a physical appearance which was extremely important in ancient Greece and Rome.
 For this reason, mint has been used for baths and decoration as well.
-I would say, this belongs to Aphrodite department.
+I would say, this belongs to the Aphrodite department.

 Keto brownies with mint

 To conclude this small historical overview, no herb or spice is Greeker than mint.
 This is why I decided to infuse my Keto brownies with some fresh and fragrant mint leaves.
 Of course, these Keto brownies will follow my three basic principles:

 Would you like to beautify your Keto lives with some chocolate-mint adventure?
 Let’s make it more than just a dessert!
 With these macros, it can proudly be called a “no-guilt” Keto dessert.